DeepCloak: Adversarial Crafting As a Defensive Measure to Cloak Processes: Conclusion

 Side-channel leakage on shared hardware systems pose a real and present danger to the security and the privacy of users.
 Even when the software is perfectly isolated, co-resident tenants still share the underlying hardware and are prone to side-channel attacks.
 Especially considering the wide adoption of AI across many disciplines, it is not surprising that such attacks will become automated and even easier to perform in the future.
 There is a clear need for users to cloak their execution fingerprints from the underlying shared system.

 With this work we took a first step in this direction.
-Specifically, by making clever {\bf defensive use of adversarial crafting} we introduced a new cloaking defense against the side-channel leakage classifiers.
+Specifically, by making clever defensive use of adversarial crafting we introduced a new cloaking defense against the side-channel leakage classifiers.
 We first demonstrated the threat side-channel leakage poses by processing leakage profiles to yield highly accurate AI models which may be used by an adversary to violate privacy and security policies of applications.
-We trained various types of classifiers including the classical machine learning methods and showed how the parameter selection affects the learning rate and the validation accuracy.
+We trained various types of classifiers including the classical ML methods and showed how the parameter selection affects the learning rate and the validation accuracy.
 While this is a strong threat to shared hardware systems, we showed that it can be mitigated using carefully crafted adversarial samples.
 Moreover, we investigated defenses that can potentially help an attack to bypass the adversarial samples.
 Our results show that even in the presence of defensive distillation and adversarial re-training, the defender can craft working adversarial samples and fool the attacker.
 These perturbations can be implemented as a sister-process that will run side-by-side with the original and easily cause misclassification to the attacker's model without any significant overhead.

-If systems deploy the adversarial crafting-based cloaking mechanism that we have outlined in this work, users can enable such services on-demand for sensitive operations.
+Using the adversarial crafting-based cloaking mechanism that we have outlined in this work, users can enable such services on-demand for sensitive operations.
 Efficient design and implementation of such defenses for shared hardware systems like cloud remains an open research problem.
-Finally, to the best of our knowledge, {\bf this work is the first use of adversarial crafting for defensive purposes}.
+Finally, to the best of our knowledge, this work is the first use of adversarial crafting for defensive purposes.
 We envision the same approach to be useful in other application scenarios.